Source Diff Processor¶

 - If the EmployeeID is there in the existing file, but not present in the incoming file, it means that the particular record has been deleted.
 In this case, Centerprise will perform the DELETE action.

 In the Output Options section, you can either select the Single Output option or One Port for Each Action.

 The Single Output option is selected if you wish to load your data into the destination without modifying it further on the basis of individual write actions.
 If you select Single Output, the database action such as INSERT, UPDATE, SKIP or ERROR will be chosen by the database write strategy’s logic rather than being specified by the user.
 Using a Single Output is recommended when a database write strategy is applied.

 One Port for Each Action:¶

 One Port for Each Action is used when you want to further transform or log your data.
 If you select One Port for Each Action, you will get separate nodes for each Diff action in the Source Diff Processor’s object.

 In this example, we will select Single Output.

-The third section on the Incremental Write Options screen is the Incremental Transfer Information File Path option.
-Here, you specify the file path where you want to store information related to the last run.
+The third section in the Incremental Write Options window is the Incremental Transfer Information File Path option.
+Here, you must specify the file path where you want to store information related to the last run.

-Now if you have worked with Excel and Database table sources in Centerprise, you would have noticed that the Database table source object gives you the option to read incremental changes.
+Now, if you have worked with Excel Workbook and Database table Sources in Centerprise, you would have noticed that the Database Table Source object gives you the option to read incremental changes.
 However, no such option is available in Excel or other file source objects.
-This option here in Source Diff Processor enables you to read incrementally from different file formats such as Excel, delimited, and fixed length.
+This option in the Source Diff Processor enables you to read incrementally from different file formats such as Excel, Delimited, and Fixed Length.

-5. Now, right-click on the Source Diff Processor’s header and select Preview Output.
+5. Now, right-click on the Source Diff Processor object’s header and select Preview Output.